-We used boysenberries grown in our community garden.
+We like to use boysenberries grown in our community garden.
 The berries were frozen last season and we had to make room in the freezer for this year’s crop!
 In fact, we made this jam right in the old garden shed, with an electric kettle and single burner stove; I’d run out to the garden faucet to fill up bottles with fresh water!

 I love the intense flavor of the boysenberry—which resembles a red blackberry (and is in fact a cross of several types of berries).
 Another favorite is classic strawberry jam, especially with fresh-picked strawberries!
-For making this jam, any soft fruit will do, including raspberries, blueberries, strawberries, peaches, apricots, nectarines, or rhubarb.
+For making this jam, any soft fruit will do, including raspberries, blackberries, blueberries, strawberries, peaches, apricots, nectarines, or rhubarb.
 Extra points if you grow your own!

 Note: This recipe does not involve processing with a hot water bath as you would with a larger (or commercial) canning project.
 We are, however, placing the jars and lids in a pot with boiling hot water (while the berries cook).
 If you are concerned with safety, just pop your homemade jam in the fridge.

-This is a very small-batch recipe that is meant to be quick and easy—any time you have some berries on hand from the garden or market or a day of berry picking!
+This is a small-batch recipe that is meant to be quick and easy—any time you have some berries on hand from the garden or market or a day of berry picking!

 Jam Ingredients and Materials

 - The night before, defrost fresh berries if they’re frozen.
 (If you have a blueberry bush or love to have blueberries around, you can freeze your blueberries and use them in jam whenever you want!)

 - Put a small plate (on its own) in the freezer to chill.